 Put simply, if kids know what earned them the praise, they can keep doing it.
 This parental reinforcement, Rolph says, is deeply meaningful — and “much more powerful than cookies or gold stars.”

 Ready to get started at home?
-Here are 12 easy affirmations you can recite with your kids.
+Here are some easy affirmations you can recite with your kids.
 Or they can turn them into “I” statements and repeat these inspiring affirmations themselves.

 - I am unique.